Register now for the 2022 Postdoc Showcase Event

 We intend to accept all posters submitted.
 If we receive more submissions than the room can accommodate, which is unlikely, we will select posters in order to match as well as possible the diversity of research themes of posters to the one of registered participants (based on submission date in each theme).

 Attendees can submit posters they have already used for other conferences.
-We understand that such posters may be pitched at specialists, but your abstract shouldn't, and we will displayed abstracts alongside posters for better accessibility.
+We understand that such posters may be pitched at specialists, but your abstract shouldn't, and we will display abstracts alongside posters for better accessibility.

-Presentations will be expected to be accessible as highlighted above (think about presentations such as TEDtalks and 3 minute thesis presentations).
+Presentations will be expected to be accessible as highlighted above (think about presentations such as TEDtalks and 3-minute thesis presentations).
 There will be two types of presentations during the showcase, 10-minute talks and 5-minute flash-talks.
 You can indicate your preference when submitting your abstract, or tick both formats.

 A panel will review presentation abstracts and select the maximum number to fit the allocated time slots, ensuring that a diverse range of research themes is covered (probably 6 x 10 min talks and 9 x 5 min flash-talks).
 Presenters will be selected based on the quality of their abstract, especially its accessibility to the wide audience.